"Really Ame is my website therapist"

 After graduating from UCSD in 1991 I worked as a volunteer on a reforestation project in Mozambique, Africa and then returned to San Diego to be with family.
 As the internet developed, I became fascinated with the ways in which it could bring people together regardless of geographical location.
 I began working in what we then called new media in 1997 and graduated from the San Diego Continuing Education Center for Educational Technology in their first Multimedia Certificate program.
 I spent the next seven years looking after the web, multimedia and graphic design needs of a terrific software company called Symitar.

 In 2005 I made Pixel Lava Interactive a full-time business and have hand-crafted hundreds of websites, print items, and multimedia projects.
 In addition to me, Pixel Lava includes talented local service providers which I call upon as needed including an eco-conscious, family-run print shop, copy editors and photographers.

-When I'm not working on digital goods, I like to experiment with apps, lift heavy things at Stern's Gym, play with art in my studio, hike San Diego's beaches and mountains, and spend time with my amazing partner Anne Wolf and our little furry dragon Mochi.
+When I'm not working on digital goods, you'll find me making art in my studio, gardening, running & weight training, hiking San Diego's beaches and mountains, and spending time with my amazing wife Anne Wolf and our little furball Mochi.

 How it works

 My Communication Lines Are Open

 If problems or questions arise, you can easily reach me directly by email and by phone.
 No horrid help desk tickets or annoying phone trees here.
 When you contact me you get a personal response from me with your project details at hand as soon as possible.
 I make an effort to reply within 24 hours.
 While texting me is fine, sending me a quick email is often a better way to get your question answered or request completed.